Things to do in Shoreditch London

 Take your pick of the bars

-Another Shoreditch structure that has reinvented itself over recent years is the Old Truman Brewery, which has become a home for creatives including fashion designers, DJs and artists.
-Its 10 acres of once derelict warehouse space has been put to good use with plenty of small shops and exhibition spaces in which to while away a pleasant hour or two.
+Another Shoreditch structure that has reinvented itself over recent years is the Old Truman Brewery, which has become a home for creatives, including fashion designers, DJs, and artists.
+Its 10 acres of once-derelict warehouse space have been put to good use, with plenty of small shops, pop-up bars, and exhibition spaces in which to while away a pleasant hour or two.

 Delve into the art scene